Skip to main content

 10Can I use this break-even ROAS calculator for Meta, Google, and Amazon ads?

-Yes — it is channel-agnostic.
-The break-even ROAS depends on your product economics, not on which platform serves the ads, so the same floor applies to Meta, Google, TikTok, and Amazon.
-The one nuance is fees: marketplace fees only apply where you sell on a marketplace, so enter the fee % that matches the channel.
-For Amazon you would typically include the ~15% referral fee; for a Shopify store driven by Meta ads you would use your payment processing rate instead.
+Yes — channel-agnostic.
+Break-even ROAS depends on product economics, not the ad platform, so the same floor applies to Meta, Google, TikTok, and Amazon.
+The only nuance is fees: use Amazon's ~15% referral fee for marketplace sales, or your payment processing rate (~2.9%) for Shopify/direct.

 Category